Atopsxv/Learn-Tech/guides&links.md

 # Guides

-> [!NOTE]
-These guides & projects where not created by me nor did I contribute.
-This was intended to be a good list I personally found useful & amazing.
+> [!IMPORTANT] These where not created by me nor did I contribute.
+This was intended to be a good list of links, guides etc I personally found useful & amazing.

 - [Debloating & having the perfect phone](https://youtu.be/MFbXFG2xDJI?si=1Dh7paiS4QnOl4OZ) by [ChrisTitusTech](https://youtube.com/ChrisTitusTech).
 This helped battery life on my android A LOT.